marekborik/sql-data-warehouse-project/README.md

 ## Licence

-This project is licensed under the [MIT Licence].(LICENCE).
+This project is licensed under the [MIT Licence].
 You are free to use, modify, and share this project with proper attribution.